 - Faith: A knight was expected to be a devout Christian, upholding the teachings of the Church and defending the faith against infidels.
 This included participating in Crusades, supporting religious institutions, and living a life of piety.

-- Loyalty: Loyalty to one's lord, king, and comrades was paramount.
+- Loyalty: Loyalty to one's lord, king, and comrades was critical.
 A knight was expected to be faithful to his oaths and obligations, even in the face of adversity.
 Betrayal was considered one of the most heinous crimes a knight could commit.

 - Courage: Knights were expected to be brave and fearless in battle, demonstrating prowess and skill in combat.
 They were also expected to show courage in the face of moral challenges, standing up for what was right, even when it was difficult or dangerous.